 which together induce the alcove triangulation of the octahedron into $A(1,3)=4$ simplices, where the $A(k-1,n-1)$ is the Eulerian number which counts the number of permutations of $\left\{1,\ldots, n-1\right\}$ with $k-1$ descents.
 As these each tetrahedron has an edge which is not a root, the subdivision is not a matroid subdivision.
 See Figure \ref{fig:lemonslices}.

-\end{example} From Proposition \ref{prop: cyclically nonplanar finest refinement}, it will follow that while the maximal cells found in an arbitrary blade arrangement are in general not matroid polytopes as they may have edges which are not roots $e_i-e_j$, but rather contain sums of orthogonal roots, for instance $e_i-e_j+e_k-e_\ell$, it could be worse: they are (in the ``worst case scenario'') $(n-1)$-dimensional simplices, the Weyl alcoves, whose vertices are among the vertices of the hypersimplex.
+\end{example} From Proposition \ref{prop: cyclically nonplanar finest refinement}, it will follow that the maximal cells found in an arbitrary blade arrangement are in general not matroid polytopes as they may have edges which are not roots $e_i-e_j$, but rather contain sums of orthogonal roots, for instance $e_i-e_j+e_k-e_\ell$.
+In the ``worst case scenario'' the maximal cells may be $(n-1)$-dimensional simplices, the Weyl alcoves, whose vertices are among the vertices of the hypersimplex.
 In particular, in the case when copies of $((1,2,\ldots, n))$ are placed on enough vertices of $\Delta_{k,n}$, then the induced subdivision of $\Delta_{k,n}$ is the alcove triangulation \cite{AlcovedPolytopes}.

 We shall need the map on affine hyperplanes $\mathcal{H}_{r,n}\subset \mathbb{R}^n$ induced by

 \begin{prop} The common refinement of all planar matroid subdivisions coincides with the alcove triangulation of the hypersimplex, see \cite{AlcovedPolytopes}. \end{prop}